PiranitaGomez/HRStreamer/README.md

 # Trouble shooting

 ## Not able to start streaming on Android phone
+If streaming doesn't start, confirm that the watch is connected and responding.

 ## LSL stream not detected by Unity
 Consider disable the firewall or modify the firewall settings.